Property in Vowchurch

 The Cross House forms part of the small parish of Turnastone, which is tucked away in open countryside in the heart of a beautiful rural area known as the ‘Golden Valley’.
 This small parish has a very pretty village church, a nearby village hall and church at Vowchurch and further facilities at the larger villages of Peterchurch, Kingstone and Ewyas Harold.
 The cathedral city of Hereford (12 miles) is then within easy reach, as is the ever-popular market town of Hay on Wye (12 miles) with its world-famous literary festival.

-This fascinating property is available to the market for the first time in seventy five years and is an interesting mix of architectural styles, with a grade two listed brick and timber cottage with stone tiled roof, an adjoining Victorian brick and stone extension and some later 20th century additions at the rear.
+This fascinating property is an interesting mix of architectural styles, and is grade II listed with a black and white brick and timber cottage with stone tiled roof, an adjoining Victorian brick and stone extension and some later 20th century additions at the rear.
 The house is set in well-established and spacious gardens which offer a good deal of privacy and adjoin the churchyard.
-Now in need of renovation and modernisation, the house offers plenty of living space which could be adapted to suit a large or extended family, subject of course to any necessary approval.
+Now in need of considerable renovation and modernisation, the house offers huge potential with plenty of living space which could be adapted to suit a large or extended family, subject of course to any necessary approval.

 On arrival a front door leads into a glazed entrance porch with quarry tiled floor and inner door to a central hallway.
 The main sitting room lies in the older part of the house and offers plenty of character with wooden panelled walls, exposed ceiling timbers, a brick fireplace at one end and leaded glass windows.
 A useful study has an oak tiled floor as well as a brick fireplace, night storage heater and connecting door to the sitting room.
 At the other end of the house there is a good sized, dining room, a kitchen and a number of supporting rooms including a utility and larder.